Bling meets K-pop: LVMH fund invests in Psy producer YG

 YG and LVMH, the world's largest luxury goods maker, are also in talks for a strategic partnership, said Eai-Jin Song, who heads YG's investor relations team, declining to elaborate.

 YG has previously said it will launch a joint venture fashion brand with Samsung Group fashion unit Cheil Industries this quarter.
-YG is also expected to enter the cosmetics business, partnering with China's Huanya Group and local makeup manufacturer Coson Co Ltd (069110.KQ), analysts have said.
+YG is also expected to enter the cosmetics business, partnering with China's Huanya Group and local makeup manufacturer Coson Co Ltd, analysts have said.

 "I expect the investment would enable YG to enter the fashion industry.
 YG will be able to leverage its performers to expose and market fashion products,” said Hong Jung-pyo, an analyst at Kiwoom Securities.

-L. Capital Asia will invest 61 billion won ($60 million) in new preferred shares of YG and is in talks to buy another $20 million in shares from Yang Hyun-suk, the former K-pop star who founded YG and is its largest shareholder, according to a YG filing.
+L. Capital Asia will invest 61 billion won (36 million pounds) in new preferred shares of YG and is in talks to buy another $20 million in shares from Yang Hyun-suk, the former K-pop star who founded YG and is its largest shareholder, according to a YG filing.
 It will become YG's second-largest shareholder.

 YG is one of South Korea's three main K-pop talent agencies, with acts including Big Bang and 2NE1 and a market value of $690 million as of Wednesday's closing.